 This is a general introduction to the work of William Shakespeare.
-We will study the following 12 plays: A Midsummer Night’s Dream, Romeo and Juliet, 1 Henry IV, 2 Henry IV, Much Ado About Nothing, Hamlet, Measure for Measure, King Lear, Macbeth, Antony and Cleopatra, The Winter’s Tale, The Tempest.
+We will study the following 12 plays: The Comedy of Errors, The Merchant of Venice, 1 Henry IV, 2 Henry IV, Romeo and Juliet, Othello, Macbeth, Antony and Cleopatra, King Lear, Measure for Measure, Julius Ceasar, The Tempest.
+We will also read the narrative poem Venus and Adonis.
 We will look at Shakespeare’s use of language, dramatic structures and genre conventions, while also reading his work in its original historical and cultural context.
 Finally, we will consider the history of Shakespeare scholarship.

 Paper (40%), written test (60%).